 Have students write down how they would explain this concept to a friend.
 Give students 5-10 minutes to write down what they would say if their friend asked them for help.

 Use exit slips.
-As outlined in Content-Area Writing, exit slips are a great way of gauging understanding at the end of class.
+(Here are some tools for exit slips).
+As outlined in Content-Area Writing, exit slips are a great way to measuring understanding at the end of class.
 Students write an answer to a question and turn it in on their way out the door.
 You can ask a specific content question such as, “Why do you need a common denominator when adding fractions?”
 Or, you can ask a reflective question such as “What questions do you have about today’s lesson?” or “What do you need to do to prepare for our upcoming test?”